NavyaNuthalapati/Portfolio-2/README.md

-# Portfolio-2
-# Nuthalapati Navya – Portfolio
+# Nuthalapati Navya – Portfolio2

 This is my personal portfolio website built with HTML, CSS, and a bit of JavaScript.
 It showcases my profile, skills, projects, and contact details as an aspiring Frontend & Software Developer.